The Myofascial Release Benefits

 Most of us develop some sort of pain in our bodies from our day jobs.
 Office work can cause repetitive strain injuries, laboring can cause pain in larger muscle groups, and so on.

-Myofasical technique are very effective at relieving pain.
+The myofascial technique is very effective at relieving pain.
 Just set aside a few minutes each evening after work to massage the areas of your body that hurts and you will reduce the pain considerably, if not eradicate it entirely.

 Restores Range of Motion

-By performing self-myofasical release you can improve the range of motions in your muscles.
-This is achieved by breaking up the tightness in the fascia and allowing the muscles to stretch more freely
+By performing self-myofascial release you can improve the range of motions in your muscles.
+This is achieved by breaking up the tightness in the fascia and allowing the muscles to stretch more freely which is one of the main benefits of myofascial release therapy.

 Reduces Post-Workout Soreness

-Muscle soreness the day after working out can be incredibly painful, and even stop you working out the next day.
-By massaging the muscles after working out you stimulate blood flow and give your body a head-start on the healing process.
+Muscle soreness the day after working out can be incredibly painful and even stop you working out the next day.
+By massaging the muscles after working out you stimulate blood flow and give your body a head-start on the healing process and the myofascial release benefits.